University of South Florida athletic facilities

 The University of South Florida athletic facilities are the stadiums and arenas the South Florida Bulls use for their home games and training.
 The University of South Florida currently sponsors 19 varsity athletic teams and has 11 facilities in the designated Athletics District on or adjacent to its Tampa campus, one on its St. Petersburg campus, and one elsewhere in Tampa.
 18 of the 19 teams have some sort of facility in the USF Athletics District.

 The Claw

-The Claw is the home golf course used by the USF men's and women's golf teams, and is also used by the men's and women's cross country teams.
-It is located across Fletcher Avenue from USF's main campus in Tampa.
-The course is named for a tree on the 14th hole with a large, claw-shaped branch.
+The Claw was the home golf course used by the USF men's and women's golf teams, and was also used by the men's and women's cross country teams.
+It was located across Fletcher Avenue from USF's main campus in Tampa.
+The course was named for a tree on the 14th hole with a large, claw-shaped branch.
 The Chowdhari Golf Practice Center is also located at The Claw.

-The Claw is also open to the public and is described as one of the most challenging golf courses in the Tampa Bay area.
+The Claw was also open to the public and is described as one of the most challenging golf courses in the Tampa Bay area.

+The Claw closed on September 5, 2023, due to massive annual losses and disrepair.